guitarbeat/Personal-Website/memory-bank/activeContext.md

 ## Open Questions

 ### SASS Variable Standardization
+- How should we handle the transition from legacy variables to tokens?
+- Should we create a migration guide for developers?
-- What is the best approach to implement the design token system?
+- How can we ensure all components are updated to use the new token system?

+### Component-Specific Variables
-- Should we create a new `_tokens.scss` file or refactor existing files?
+- Should component-specific variables be defined in the tokens file or in component files?
-- How should we handle the transition from current variables to the new system?
+- How can we ensure component-specific variables follow the same naming conventions?

 ### Scrollbar Styling
 - Should we implement custom scrollbar styling for the Tools section?